Erasmus+ programme guide

 Find all the information you need in this STEP BY STEP guide!

-During the last 7 years, more than 4 million teachers and school staff have travelled across Europe to meet their colleagues and peers from other countries, and take part in international activities, all funded by the Erasmus+ programme.
+For over a decade, more than 4 million teachers and school staff have travelled across Europe to connect, collaborate, and grow through international mobility, all funded by the Erasmus+ programme.

 Didn’t you know that Erasmus funds teachers’ mobility too?